 - Day 09: Trek to Muktinath (3,800 m) via Thorong-La pass (5,416 m) and stay at a lodge

 - Day 10: Drive to Tatopani (1,200 m) & visit natural hot spring water.
 Stay at a lodge

 - Day 11: Trek to Ghorepani (2,850 m) and stay at a lodge

 - Day 12: Early Morning Hike to Poon Hill and Trek down to Ulleri and drive to Pokhara by Jeep.
-Check in to your hotel
+Stay at a hotel

-- Day 13: Exploration day in Pokhara visit Santi stupa and international mountain museum o/n hotel
+- Day 13: Exploration day in Pokhara visit Santi stupa and international mountain museum, paragliding etc. Stay at hotel

-- Day 15: Pokhara and drive back to Kathmandu by tourist bus
+- Day 14: Drive back to Kathmandu by tourist bus.
+Stay at hotel.

 - Day 16: Final Departure transfer to TIA airport 3 hours before your flight schedule

 Day 01: Arrive in Kathmandu

 Arrive at the Tribhuwan International Airport & check in to the hotel.
 The rest of the afternoon is free until the evening when you'll enjoy a welcome drink with your guide and introduce each other.
 Overnight in Kathmandu